Eigenstate/dabble/README.md

 ### Ligands ###

-*"I have a ligand not defined in cgenff"*
+*"I have a ligand not defined in the default topologies"*

 Currently our lab uses [paramchem](cgenff.paramchem.org) to obtain ligand parameters, with extensive validation.
-Put the resulting .str filename in at the prompts, or by passing a comma separated list at the command line.

-    -par <files>
-    -top <files>
+The resulting str file can be passed to Dabble.

+If you are using AMBER parameters, please refer to the [Antechamber tutorial](http://ambermd.org/tutorials/basic/tutorial4b/) for information on how to obtain an off and frcmod file describing your ligand that can then be passed to Dabble.

 *"It says it couldn't find atoms, but they're in the structure!"*